alisaduncan/tutorial-angular-httpclient/README.md

 ## Running Tests

 Run `npm run tests` to run the unit tests in watch mode.
-Run `npm run tests -- --single-run` to run the test just once.
+Run `npm run tests -- --watch false` or `ng test --watch false` to run the test just once.

 e2e tests are not supported yet.